 NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT OUR INSTITUTION: The transferability of credits you earn at California Electrology Academy is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the certificate you earn in the 600-hour Electrology Program is also at the complete discretion of the institution to which you may seek to transfer If the certificate that you earn in the 600-hour Electrology Program at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer.
+This may include contacting an institution to which you may seek to transfer after attending California Electrology Academy to determine if your diploma will transfer.